Skip to content

 I don't see any data in the Anosys Console

-• Verify that ~/.claude/settings.json is valid JSON (no trailing commas).
+• OTEL-only: Verify that ~/.claude/settings.json is valid JSON (no trailing commas).

 • Confirm that CLAUDE_CODE_ENABLE_TELEMETRY is set to "1" (string, not integer).

-• Double-check that your OTEL_EXPORTER_OTLP_ENDPOINT matches the URL shown in your Anosys pixel.
+• Double-check that your endpoint matches the URL shown in your Anosys Console.

 • Make sure you restarted Claude Code after saving the file.